subract/hetzplay/README.md

 - `min_idle_time` (`int`, minutes, default `5`): how long the server must be idle before it's stopped
 - `backup_snap_count` (`int`, default `1`): how many backup snapshots to keep, in addition to the current snapshot
   - It's recommended to keep at least one backup snapshot

+## First use

+- Ensure your Minecraft server is running
+- Run `hetzplay` with the appropriate configuration
+- `hetzplay` will create a snapshot of your server

 ## Potential future features